Quantum algebra from generalized q-Hermite polynomials: Introduction

 \section{Introduction}

-The $q$-deformed harmonic oscillator algebras have been intensively studied due to their crucial role in diverse areas of mathematics and physics (see \cite{ Drinfel,Floreanini,Kulish, Macfarlane1}).
-One of the most important applications of $q$-deformed algebras based theory arises from generalization of a fundamental symmetry concept of the classical Lie algebras.
+The $q$-deformed harmonic oscillator algebras have been intensively studied in recent years due to their crucial role in diverse areas of mathematics and physics (see \cite{ Drinfel,Floreanini,Kulish, Macfarlane1}).
+One of the most important applications of $q$-deformed algebras based theory arises from a generalization of the fundamental symmetry concept of the classical Lie algebras.

-Many algebraic constructions have already been proposed to describe assorted generalizations of quantum harmonic oscillator.
+Many algebraic constructions were proposed in the literature to describe assorted generalizations of the quantum harmonic oscillator.
 However, a common difficulty for most of them is to derive an explicit form of associated Hamiltonian eigenfunctions.
 It is well known that Hermite polynomials are connected to the realization of classical-harmonic-oscillator algebras.
-Notice that generalizations of quantum harmonic oscillators lead to generalizations of q-Hermite polynomials.
+It is worth to mention that generalizations of quantum harmonic oscillators lead to generalizations of $q$-Hermite polynomials.
 An explicit realization of $q$-harmonic oscillator has been explored by many authors (see for instance \cite{Atakishiyev, Atakishiyev2, Borzov, Kulish}), where the eigenfunctions of the corresponding Hamiltonian are given explicitly in terms of $q$-deformed Hermite polynomials.
 Generators of the corresponding oscillator algebra are realized in terms of first-order difference operators.\\ This paper investigates the generalized discrete $q$-Hermite II polynomials $ \tilde h_{n,\alpha}(x;q)$ to construct a new realization of quantum algebra.
-From this generalization, we obtain an explicit form of the generators for the quantum algebra, in terms of q-difference operators.\\
+From this generalization, we obtain an explicit form of the generators for quantum algebra, in terms of $q$-difference operators.\\